MG MGB: MG RV8

 A large proportion of the limited MG RV8 production went to Japan – 1,579 of the 1,983 produced.
 In the UK, 330 RV8s were sold initially.
-Several hundred (possibly as many as 700) of these cars were reimported back to the UK and also Australia between 2000 and 2010 with a peak number of 485 registered at the DVLA in the UK.
-Several sources consider this a continuation of the MGB model.
+With the most popular colour being Woodcote green.
+Several hundred (possibly as many as 700) of MG RV8s were reimported back to the UK and also around 270 to Australia between 2000 and 2010, with a peak number of 485 registered at the DVLA in the UK.
+Several observers consider the RV8 a continuation of the MGB model.
+No left hand drive examples were produced.

 Australian assembly

 The MGB was assembled in Australia from 1963 to 1972, during which time approximately 9,000 were sold.
 The cars were assembled from complete knock down kits shipped from England.
 Initially, assembly was undertaken by the Pressed Metal Corporation at its Enfield facility, but was subsequently moved to BMC Australia’s Zetland plant in 1968.
 Australian assembly ended in 1972 when the government issued a requirement that, to enjoy favourable tariff treatment, locally produced cars should feature 85% local content.
 At the time, the local content of the Australian assembled MGBs was evaluated as just 45%.
 All MGBs assembled in Australia were roadsters.